keithalewis/winsock/README.md

 A buffer would not be a buffer if it did not do buffering.
 When receiving data it is not known how much data will eventually arrive.
-Instead of allocating memory and reallocating when necessary, we use memory mapped files and let the operating system do all the heavy lifting.
+Instead of allocating memory and then reallocating when necessary, we use memory mapped files and let the operating system do the heavy lifting.

 The derived class `iobuffer` is a
 `buffer<char>` backed by a memory mapped anonymous file.
 It